mathworks/protractor/README.md

 # protractor
 Adds an interactive angle- and distance-measurement tool to the current axes.
-Currently build on Image Processing Toolbox functionality, and works well on image-containing axes.
+Built on Image Processing Toolbox functionality, and works well on image-containing axes.
 But it also works on non-image axes.